amphora-engine/amphora-docs/Writerside/topics/Drawing-Text.md

 ## Changing the Number of Characters Displayed

-You can change how many characters of a string are displayed with the `Amphora::SetCharsDisplayed` member function:
+You can change how many characters of a string are displayed with the `Amphora::String::SetCharsDisplayed` member function:
 ```c++
 void Amphora::String::SetCharsDisplayed(size_t n);
 ```